openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

  **Damaging:** A creature who ends its turn within the barrier or willingly enters it, automatically suffers the indicated damage.
 A creature may only suffer this damage once per round.

- **Obscuring:** Creatures cannot see anything that falls within the barrier's area of effect.
+ **Obscuring:** Creatures cannot see through any part of the barrier or anything within it.

  **Hindering:** Creatures move at half speed when travelling within the barrier.